decision-labs/spacialdb-devcenter/README.md

 This repo holds the content to the SpacialDB [devcenter.spacialdb.com][dev-center].

-We are using [Gollum][gollum] and [Gollum-Site][gol-site] to generate this site and to make it easier for people to contribute.
+We are using [Gollum][gollum], [Gollum-Site][gol-site] and [Pygments][pygments-site] to generate this site and make it easier for people to contribute.
+Before contributing do make sure you have Pygments installed:

+        easy_install Pygments

 ## How to Contribute

-Treat this documentation like any code repository.
-If you have a minor addition or fix, then select the particular file and press the 'Fork and edit file' button.
+Treat this documentation like any `ruby` code repository.
+If you have a minor addition or fix, then select the particular file and press the 'Fork and edit file' button in Github.
 For something entirely new you can:

 1. [Fork this repo][spacialdb-devcenter]